-Rheumatic fever is quite common and occurs worldwide, affecting more than 2 million people across the globe.
+Symptoms of rheumatic fever is quite common and occurs worldwide, affecting more than 2 million people across the globe.
 The worst part is that this fever affects children primarily between the age group of 5 to 15.

 What Is Rheumatic Fever Disease

+What are the symptoms of rheumatic fever?
 The symptoms of this fever are many and normally develop between 1 to 5 weeks after the throat infection.

 All symptoms might not be bothersome but for children these tend to get serious many times.